Mesa Verde National Park: Migration

 The Mesa Verde region saw unusually cold and dry conditions during the beginning of the 13th century.
 This might have driven emigration to Mesa Verde from less hospitable locations.
 The added population stressed the mesa's environment, further straining an agricultural society that was suffering from drought.
 The region's bimodal precipitation pattern, which brought rainfall during spring and summer and snowfall during autumn and winter, began to fail post-1250.
 After 1260, there was a rapid depopulation of Mesa Verde, as "tens of thousands of people" emigrated or died from starvation.
 Many smaller communities in the Four Corners region were also abandoned during this period.
 The Ancestral Puebloans had a long history of migration in the face of environmental instability, but the depopulation of Mesa Verde at the end of the 13th century was different in that the region was almost completely emptied, and no descendants returned to build permanent settlements.
 While drought, resource depletion, and overpopulation all contributed to instability during the last two centuries of Ancestral Puebloan occupation, their overdependence on maize crops is considered the "fatal flaw" of their subsistence strategy.

-The vacating Pueblonians left almost no direct evidence of their migration, but they left behind household goods, including cooking utensils, tools, and clothing, which gave archaeologists the impression that the emigration was haphazard or hurried.
+The vacating Ancestral Pueblo people left almost no direct evidence of their migration, but they left behind household goods, including cooking utensils, tools, and clothing, which gave archaeologists the impression that the emigration was haphazard or hurried.
 An estimated 20,000 people lived in the region during the 13th century, but by the start of the 14th century the area was nearly uninhabited.
 Many surviving emigrants may have relocated to southern Arizona and New Mexico.
 Although the rate of settlement is unclear, increases in sparsely populated areas, such as Rio Chama, Pajarito Plateau, and Santa Fe, correspond directly with the period of migration from Mesa Verde.
-Archaeologists believe the Pueblonians who settled in the areas near the Rio Grande, where Mesa Verde black-on-white pottery became widespread during the 14th century, were likely related to the households they joined and not unwelcome intruders.
+Archaeologists believe the Puebloans who settled in the areas near the Rio Grande, where Mesa Verde black-on-white pottery became widespread during the 14th century, were likely related to the households they joined and not unwelcome intruders.
 Archaeologists view this migration as a continuation, versus a dissolution, of Ancestral Puebloan society and culture.
 Many others relocated to the banks of the Little Colorado River, in western New Mexico and eastern Arizona.
-While archaeologists tend to focus on the "push" factors that drove the Pueblonians away from the region, there were also several environmental "pull factors", such as warmer temperatures, better farming conditions, plentiful timber, and bison herds, which incentivized relocation to the area near the Rio Grande.
-In addition to numerous settlements along the Rio Grande, contemporary descendants of the Pueblonians live in pueblos at Acoma, Zuni, Jemez, and Laguna.
+While archaeologists tend to focus on the "push" factors that drove the Puebloans away from the region, there were also several environmental "pull factors", such as warmer temperatures, better farming conditions, plentiful timber, and bison herds, which incentivized relocation to the area near the Rio Grande.
+In addition to numerous settlements along the Rio Grande, contemporary descendants of the Puebloans live in pueblos at Acoma, Zuni, Jemez, and Laguna.